 - Just one in five people with a ‘career’ feel that they are making good use of their qualifications, with the number dropping to 10% for those who see their work as a job.

 Surprisingly, the way people see their work situation varies very little with age, though there is a noticeable increase in the number who say they have a career between the ages of 25-34.
 At this point, for both men and women, the percentage of people viewing themselves as having a career jumps from a national average of 29% to 44%.

 However, despite this temporary improvement in career progression and satisfaction, 41% of employees believe they are too old to make a change by the time they turn 34.
-Alongside age, family commitments (22%), the pressure of uncertainty (22%), and lack of confidence (21%) are the most common reasons why people do not pursue their dream career.
+Alongside age, family commitments (22%), the pressure of uncertainty (22%), and lack of confidence (21%) are the most common reasons why people do not pursue their dream career and are trapped in their jobs.
 Lack of adequate qualifications and being too comfortable in their current role were also cited as barriers to career progression by one in five (17%) respondents.

 Alex Reid, careers adviser at GSM London, said: “All evidence suggests that people who feel they have fulfilling careers and have high levels of job satisfaction are the most productive employees, so it’s a real concern that so many people appear be unhappy at work.
 The good news is that the labour market is becoming more fluid, with the idea that people will hold multiple jobs throughout their working lives fast becoming the norm.
 This means that people have a greater opportunity than ever before to take steps that set them on new career paths.